EllarBooher/Syzygy/README.md

 To configure and compile:

 1. Open the root folder that git downloaded, directly with Visual Studio.
+2. Select whichever build target you wish to use.
+By default, the repo includes configurations `x64-clang-Debug` and `x64-msvc-Debug`.
+Their definitions are located in `CMakeSettings.json`.
-2. Run CMake via `Project -> Configure Cache`.
-Visual Studio uses `CMakeSettings.json` to configure this step, such as output location.
+3. Run CMake via `Project -> Configure Cache`.
+Swapping to the desired build configuration should trigger this process by default.
-3. After CMake has finished running, you can build and run the generated `Renderer.exe` target.
+4. After CMake has finished running, you can build and run the generated `Renderer.exe` target.

 Alternatively, you can always run cmake yourself.
 This is useful if you want to generate Visual Studio solutions.
-This also lets you potentially use other generators, but building has only been tested with the above process.
+This also lets you potentially use other generators, but building has only been tested within Visual Studio.

 For example, run the following from a folder outside of the source:

 ```bash
 cmake path/including/VulkanRenderer -G "Visual Studio 17 2022"
 ```

+Some notes on building:
+- If you have [include-what-you-use](https://github.com/include-what-you-use/include-what-you-use) installed, there is a CMake cache variable `IWYU_ENABLE` to run it alongside compilation.
+You can specify a path via `IWYU_PATH`, or let CMake `find_program` get it.
+- `clang-format` and `clang-tidy` are used to enforce coding standards in this project. `clang-format` is configured to run with an optional build target, while `clang-tidy` has a CMake cache variable `CLANG_TIDY_ENABLE` to integrate it with compilation.

 ## Showcase